In this article about knee pain VA disability:

 This firm has been excellent at obtaining my disability claim.
 I now am 100% service connected.
 No complaints.
 Thanks to Woods and Woods.
 I will recommend them for anyone trying to obtain service connected disability.L.T. — review on Google

 How Do I Get VA Disability for Knee Pain if My Leg’s Been Amputated?

 No matter the injury or illness, service-connected amputations of the leg all fall under the same VA Rating classification.
 Of course, there are different ratings depending on where the amputation is done.
-It’s not necessarily higher rating if the cut is higher up the leg, either.
+It’s not necessarily a higher rating if the cut is higher up the leg, either.
 Various toes and parts of the foot can earn you different VA ratings.
-The VA rating for knee amputations is either 40% if there still some knee function or 60% if the knee is removed or unusable.
+The VA rating for knee amputations is either 40% if there is still some knee function or 60% if the knee is removed or unusable.

-These 40% and 60% ratings related only to the point of amputation.
+These 40% and 60% ratings are related only to the point of amputation.
 If you suffer from Phantom Limb Pain (PLP), you may try to get a higher rating.
 PLP can last for years after the amputation surgery and can have a huge effect on your quality of life.
 When making a case with the VA, you’ll get the biggest check if you can paint a full picture of how your pain affects your daily life.
 You will get a higher rating and you are more likely to be approved for 100% TDIU if you can show how your whole life is affected by your disability.
 You may also qualify for Special Monthly Compensation (SMC) if your knee pain affects the way you can live in your house, maintain your own health, or take care of your family.

 We Help Veterans Get More Than VA Benefits for Their Knee Pain